Anwar Choudhury

 Anwar Bakht Choudhury (আনোয়ার বখত চৌধুরী; born 15 June 1959) is a British diplomat of Bangladeshi origin.
-He was Governor of the Cayman Islands until he was recalled in June 2018 after less than three months in post.
-Prior to that, he was British Ambassador to Peru, Director of International Institutions at the Foreign & Commonwealth Office and High Commissioner to Bangladesh.
+Through his career, he has served as Governor of the Cayman Islands, British Ambassador to Peru, Director of International Institutions at the Foreign & Commonwealth Office and British High Commissioner to Bangladesh.
+Choudhury has spent much of his life working intimately with the British Bangladeshi community, cementing himself as a respected figure through his many public appearances and charitable work.

 Early life

 Choudhury was born on 15 June 1959, to a Bengali Muslim family in East Pakistan (now Bangladesh).
 His family is originally from the village of Prabhakarpur, Patli Union, Jagannathpur, Sunamganj, and moved to the United Kingdom when he was young.

 Education

 Choudhury followed an unusual route into the Diplomatic Service; in 1985, he attained a BSc in Electrical and Electronic Engineering from the University of Salford.
 He worked at Siemens Plessey, before entering the Civil Service as an engineering strategist with the Royal Air Force.
 In 1995, he graduated with a Master of Business Administration from Durham University.